-SWL learning experiences help students relate theory to a real world work environment while developing their skills.
+SWL experiences help students relate theory to a real world work environment while developing their skills.

 - enhancement of skills development